-5. Stretch the control cable out between the shell and the head.
-Check to make sure you have at least 6" of slack in the control cable before attaching the cable to the head with four tie wraps.
+5. Check to ensure that you have at least 6" of slack in the control cable before attaching the cable to the head with the four tie wraps.

 Bottom Seal Replacement

 To change the bottom seal, it is recommended that the valve be pulled from the shell although it is not necessary to detach the control cable from the IDS deployment line.
 Depending on circumstances, the seal can be replaced while the valve is next to the shell, but the valve should be placed on a clean level surface such as a piece of cardboard or plywood.